whatmakeart/whatmakeart.github.io/content/3d-modeling/blender/reflections-shadows-and-materials-for-fspy-compositing-blender.md

 <iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/BSqLLKbcd24?rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>
 </div>

+## Camera Projection in Blender for Reflections, Shadows, and Photo Compositing

+Camera projection lets you use a perspective-matched photograph as part of a simple 3D environment in Blender.
+This is useful when you want to place a 3D object into a specific photo and need believable reflections and shadows without rebuilding the entire location.

+In this example, the original brick alley photograph has already been perspective matched with fSpy.
+Simple wall and ground geometry lines up with the photo when viewed through the imported fSpy camera.

+The goal is to project the photograph onto that geometry, use it for reflections, create a shadow catcher, and then composite the final 3D render back over the original image.

+### 1. Add the Photo to the Walls

+1. Select the wall geometry and create a new material called Walls.
+2. Replace the Principled BSDF with an Emission shader.
+3. an Image Texture and open the same photograph used for the fSpy perspective match.
+Connect the image color to the Emission color.
+4. Switch to Material Preview.
+The texture will probably look distorted because the correct camera projection has not been set up yet.

+### 2 .
+Add a UV Project Modifier

+With the walls selected:

+1. Add a UV Project modifier.
+2. Select the default UV map.
+3. Set the projection object to the imported fSpy camera.

+The photograph is now projected from the perspective of the original camera.

+### 3. Add More Geometry

+The projection needs enough geometry to calculate correctly.

+1. Add a Subdivision Surface modifier and change the subdivision method from Catmull-Clark to Simple.
+2. Increase the subdivision level to about 6.
+3. Move the Subdivision Surface modifier above the UV Project modifier.
+4. The geometry is subdivided first, and then the camera projection is applied.

+### 4. Fix the Image Aspect Ratio

+The UV Project modifier may assume the photograph is square.

+1. Check the dimensions of your original image and enter the correct aspect ratio.
+2. The example photograph is:
+3. 4032 × 2268 pixels

+Once the correct dimensions are entered, the projection should line up with the photograph when viewed through the fSpy camera.
+The texture may look strange when you orbit away from the camera.
+That is normal for camera projection.

+### 5. Use Cycles for Reflections

+Switch to Rendered Preview and change the render engine to Cycles.
+Reflective objects should now begin picking up the projected brick walls.
+If the photograph repeats outside its boundaries, fix that in the wall material.

+### 6. Stop the Texture from Repeating

+1. Open the Shading workspace.
+2. Add:
+   - A Mix Shader
+   - A Transparent BSDF
+3. Connect the Transparent shader to the first Mix Shader input and the Emission shader to the second.
+4. Connect the Image Texture Alpha output to the Mix Shader factor.
+5. Connect the Mix Shader to the Material Output.
+6. On the Image Texture node, change the extension setting from Repeat to Clip.
+7. This prevents unwanted copies of the photograph from appearing outside the projected image.

+### 7. Add an HDRI for the Missing Environment

+The photograph only covers part of the environment, so areas such as the sky may be missing from reflections.

+1. Go to the World properties and add an Environment Texture.
+2. Open an HDRI with lighting similar to the original photograph.
+In this example, a cloudy HDRI from Poly Haven is used.

+It does not need to match perfectly.
+The projected photograph provides the nearby environment while the HDRI fills in the missing surroundings.

+### 8. Separate the Ground

+The wall material is emissive, so it will not work well for receiving shadows.

+Select the wall object and enter Edit Mode.

+Switch to Face Select mode and select the ground faces.

+Right-click and choose:

+Separate > Selection

+Return to Object Mode and rename the new object Ground.

+9. Create a Ground Material

+The new Ground object still shares the wall material.

+Duplicate the material so changes to the ground do not affect the walls.

+Rename the duplicated material Ground.

+Delete the Emission shader and replace it with a Diffuse BSDF.

+Reconnect the projected image to the Diffuse shader.

+The ground can now receive a shadow from your 3D object.

+10. Disable Shadows from the Walls

+Select the Walls object.

+In the Cycles visibility settings, disable Shadow visibility.

+This keeps the simple wall geometry from casting unwanted shadows onto the ground.

+11. Hide the Walls from the Camera

+With the Walls object selected, disable Camera visibility.

+The walls disappear from the rendered image but can still contribute reflections to your 3D object.

+This lets us use the original photograph as the final background instead of rendering the projected geometry directly.

+12. Turn the Ground into a Shadow Catcher

+Select the Ground object and enable Shadow Catcher.

+The ground becomes invisible while preserving the shadow cast by the 3D object.

+Now the render contains the object and its shadow without displaying the temporary projection geometry.

+13. Make the Background Transparent

+Go to the Render properties.

+Under Film, enable Transparent.

+The HDRI will continue contributing lighting and reflections, but it will no longer appear directly behind the object.

+14. Composite the Original Photograph

+Open the Compositing workspace and enable Use Nodes.

+Add a Viewer node so you can preview the result.

+Connect the Render Layers image to the Viewer.

+Next, add an Image node and open the original photograph used for the fSpy perspective match.

+15. Add an Alpha Over Node

+Add an Alpha Over node.

+Connect:

+1. The original photograph to the top image input.
+2. The Render Layers image to the bottom image input.

+Connect the Alpha Over output to the Viewer and Composite nodes.

+The final image now uses the original high-quality photograph as the background while preserving the reflections and shadows generated by the 3D environment.

+Final Result

+This workflow creates a simple pseudo-HDR environment from a single perspective-matched photograph.

+The camera-projected geometry provides reflections, the HDRI fills in missing environmental information, the shadow catcher creates contact with the ground, and Blender’s compositor places everything back over the original photograph.

+It is a fast way to create believable site-specific 3D mockups without modeling an entire environment.

+Happy 3D modeling!

 <details><summary>